 A series of micro-case studies of various Australian appearance, activity, and abstention-based initiatives draws on cultural theories of the body to explicate these 7 core functions of the philanthropic body and highlight key concerns for campaign design and evaluation.
 This study contends that a holistic view of embodied philanthropy initiatives is needed to better understand their impact and provides practitioners and scholars with a framework for understanding an area of philanthropy where practice outstrips research.

-Robert, JL 2017, 'A Nouveau Roman de la route: Marc Séguin’s La foi du braconnier and the Challenge of Rewriting', Australian Journal of French Studies, vol. 54, no. 1, pp. 96-109.View/Download from: UTS OPUS or Publisher's site
+Robert, JL 2017, 'A Nouveau Roman de la route: Marc Séguin’s La foi du braconnier and the Challenge of Rewriting', Australian Journal of French Studies, vol. 54, no. 1, pp. 96-109.View/Download from: Publisher's site

 Québécois novelist Marc Séguin’s La foi du braconnier (2009) is a road novel, an iconic American genre centred on the youthful quest for purpose and permissible rebellion against societal norms, reminiscent of Franco-American Jack Kerouac’s On the Road.
 Far from being just another imitator of this genre-defining novel, Séguin’s tale of a Québécois-Mohawk poacher who decides to drive a route that spells out FUCK YOU on the North American continent also draws on elements of the Nouveau Roman to posit a fraught relationship between the acts of writing and driving that are central to the road genre.
 The novel’s fragmented narration in particular suggests that the self-expression and personal freedom sought on the road are illusory goals.

-Robert, JL, Rolls, A & Vuaille-Barcan, M-L 2017, 'On Moving and (Inter) Disciplinarity: Thinking about Australian French Studies in the Active Voice', Australian Journal of French Studies, vol. 54, no. 1, pp. 3-13.View/Download from: UTS OPUS or Publisher's site
+Robert, JL, Rolls, A & Vuaille-Barcan, M-L 2017, 'On Moving and (Inter) Disciplinarity: Thinking about Australian French Studies in the Active Voice', Australian Journal of French Studies, vol. 54, no. 1, pp. 3-13.View/Download from: Publisher's site

 Our aim in this introduction is to position all the articles that comprise this special